Operator NotesAi Operating CadenceAi Operating System

 - What approval boundary was unclear?

-- What escalation or rollback rule needs to be clarified?
+- What escalation or rollback rule needs clarification?

 - Which metric should this workflow improve?